Avdhesh-Varshney/WebMasterLog/Typescript-Projects/Advanced/To-Do-List-App/README.md

 ## :zap: Description 📃

-- This is an to do list application, allow users to create, edit, delete, view, pin, mark as done tasks.
+- This is a to do list application, allow users to create, edit, delete, view, pin, mark as done tasks.